Privacy Policy

 Policy Changes

 We may update this Privacy Policy from time to time to reflect changes in our practices, legal requirements, or the services we offer.
-When we make significant changes, we will notify you by posting the updated Privacy Policy on our website and indicating the date of the latest revision at the top of the page.
+When we make significant changes, we will notify you by posting the updated Privacy Policy on our website and indicating the date of the last revision at the top of the page.
 In some cases, we may also provide additional notifications, such as email updates, depending on the nature of the changes.

-Right to Lodge a Complaint
+Right to file a complaint

 If you are located in the European Economic Area (EEA), you can find the contact details of your local data protection authority here: European Data Protection Board – National Authorities